learn-tdd-in/learntdd.in/cocoa-touch/_commits.md

 Rather than dropping down to the unit level yet, we fix the compilation error right away, because until our code compiles we can't get any other feedback from tests.
 We simply add a `find()` method that takes an `Int` parameter and returns a `Message`.
 To do the minimum necessary to satisfy the compiler, we just instantiate and return a new empty `Message`.

-Red: Value of type `Message` has no member `text`
+Red: Value of type `Message` has no member `message`

-Now our `Message` is being returned to the view controller, but when it tries to access the `text` property, there isn't one.
+Now our `Message` is being returned to the view controller, but when it tries to access the `message` property, there isn't one.

-### Add text property to message [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/cocoa-touch/commit/519378e22670895ea40cebe4cee807303b6be3b4)
+### Add text field to message [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/cocoa-touch/commit/8d3835b1196c89de5a93cd9808b92a3d6c3aa920)

 #### Learn TDD in Cocoa Touch/Message.swift